dbos-inc/dbos-transact-ts/packages/component-aws-s3/README.md

 ```

 ### Workflow to Allow Client File Download
-While a workflow function `getFileReadURL(ctx: WorkflowContext, fileDetails: FileRecord, expiration: number)` exists, it currently performs no additional operations outside of a call to `getS3KeyComm(fileDetails.key, expiration)`.
+The workflow function `getFileReadURL(ctx: WorkflowContext, fileDetails: FileRecord, expiration: number)` returns a signed URL for retrieving object contents from S3, valid for `expiration` seconds.

+This workflow currently performs no additional operations outside of a call to `getS3KeyComm(fileDetails.key, expiration)`.

 ## Notes
 Do not reuse S3 keys.
 Assigning unique identifiers to files is a much better idea, if a "name" is to be reused, it can be reused in the lookup database.
 Reasons why S3 keys should not be reused:
 * S3 caches the key contents.
 Even a response of "this key doesn't exist" can be cached.
 If you reuse keys, you may get a stale value.
 * Workflow operations against an old use of a key may still be in process... for example a delete workflow may still be attempting to delete the old object at the same time a new file is being placed under the same key.

+DBOS Transact logs function parameters and return values to the system database.
+Some functions above treat the data contents of the S3 object as a parameter or return value, and are therefore only suitable for small data items (kilobytes, maybe megabytes, not gigabytes).
+For large data, use workflows where the data is sent directly to and from S3 using presigned URLs.

 ## Simple Testing
 The `s3_utils.test.ts` file included in the source repository can be used to send an email and a templated email.
 Before running, set the following environment variables: